 Texas A&M University-Commerce Mesquite Metroplex is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
 This facility consists of 15 traditional classrooms, three distance learning rooms, two computer labs, a teaching computer lab, seminar area, library, conference room and faculty/staff offices.
 This facility is shared by Texas A&M University-Commerce and the Mesquite Independent School District.
 Available at this facility are master’s degrees in educational leadership, curriculum & instruction, secondary education, special education, and global e-learning as well as courses supporting other programs such as psychology and social work.
 Onsite security and free parking are provided.

 3200 W. 7th Ave., Corsicana, Texas

-Bachelor's degree options through the Navarro Partnership in Corsicana include Criminal Justice and Interdisciplinary Studies with concentrations in EC-6, 4-8 Math, 4-8 Science, and 4-8 Math & Science for students pursuing a career in teaching.
-Advising is also available for various online bachelor's and master's degrees including business and education concentrations.
+Bachelor's degree options through the Navarro Partnership in Corsicana include Computer Information Systems, Computer Science, Criminal Justice and Environmental Science, and Interdisciplinary Studies with concentrations in EC-6, 4-8 Math, 4-8 Science, and 4-8 Math & Science for students pursuing a career in teaching.
+A Master's in Mathematics is also available at the Navarro Partnership located in Corsicana.
+Advising is available for various online bachelor's and master's degrees including business and education concentrations.